dervalp/ioc/README.md

      .use( "serviceA" );
 ```

-**By default, you can directly use the name of your unique key prefix by a '$' sign when declaring your dependency"**
+**By default, you can directly use the name of your unique key prefix by a '$' sign when declaring your dependency**

 **Note: when binding the parameter, you do not need the '$' sign**